Quantum many-body scars in spin models with multibody interactions: Introduction

 The paper is organized as follows.
 In Sec. \ref{subsec:method_of_construction}, we explain the two methods in more detail.
-In Sec. \ref{subsec:numerical_verification}, we discuss how to distinguish scar states from thermal states.
-In section \ref{sec_MG+CSC}, we consider the spin-$1/2$ Majumdar-Ghosh model deformed by the spin-1/2 scalar spin chirality as an example of a scarred model constructed by the first method.
+In Sec. \ref{subsec:numerical_verification}, we discuss how to distinguish QMBS from thermal states.
+In Sec. \ref{sec_MG+CSC}, we consider the spin-$1/2$ Majumdar-Ghosh model deformed by the spin-1/2 scalar spin chirality as an example of a scarred model constructed by the first method.
 In Sec. \ref{sec_AKLT+H3}, we show another example constructed by the same method, namely, the spin-$1$ AKLT model deformed by the third conserved quantity of the ${\rm SU}(3)$ Sutherland model.
+We also discuss possible generalizations to higher spins.
 In Sec. \ref{sec:AKLT+CSC}, we introduce a model consisting of the AKLT Hamiltonian and the spin-$1$ scalar spin chirality as an example of a model constructed by the second method.
 In Sec. \ref{sec_CSC}, we first construct exact zero-energy eigenstates of the spin-$1$ scalar spin chirality term.
 Then we show that they form towers of scar states in a class of models obtained by perturbing the scalar spin chirality by tailored disorder and discuss that they are examples of models constructed by the second method.
 We conclude with a summary and some open questions in Sec. \ref{sec_discussion}.
 Some technical details are relegated to the Appendices.